 "John Lynch didn't just play the position, he occupied a spot in your mind and you had to be aware at all times where he was on the field."

-Lynch's nine Pro Bowls put him in elite company, the majority of which is already enshrined in the Hall of Fame.
-Since the annual Pro Bowl began in 1950, there have been 80 players (so far) who have been selected to that game at least nine times.
-Lynch is one of only six players on that list who were Hall of Fame-eligible prior to this year but not yet enshrined, and one of only three whose careers began in the Super Bowl era.
-The other eligible players meeting that criteria are offensive linemen Ruben Brown and Alan Faneca.
+Those nine Pro Bowls put Lynch in elite company, most of which is already enshrined in the Hall of Fame.
+Since the annual Pro Bowl began in 1950, there have been 74 players (so far) who have been selected to that game at least nine times.
+Lynch is one of only six players on that list who is already Hall of Fame-eligible but not yet enshrined, and one of only two whose careers began in the Super Bowl era.
+The other eligible player meeting that criteria is guard Ruben Brown (1995-2007).

-(Three players meeting that criteria are eligible for the first time this year and are also finalists: Champ Bailey, Tony Gonzalez and Ed Reed.
-The other three are comprised of linebacker Maxie Baughan, who played from 1960-74, and a pair men who played the majority of their respective careers in the AFL in the 1960s – guard Walt Sweeney and tackle Jim Tyrer.
-Sweeney and Tyrer mostly played in AFL All-Star games, which were separate from the NFL Pro Bowl, but the NFL now includes those games in its Pro Bowl counts.)
+(The other four are comprised of linebacker Maxie Baughan, who played from 1960-74, and a trio of men who played the majority of their respective careers in the AFL in the 1960s – quarterback Jack Kemp, guard Walt Sweeney and tackle Jim Tyrer.
+Kemp, Sweeney and Tyrer mostly played in AFL All-Star games, which were separate from the NFL Pro Bowl, but the NFL now includes those games in its Pro Bowl counts.)

-Of those 80 players on the list of nine or more Pro Bowl selections, 61 are already in the Hall of Fame and another 10 are either still active or retired but not yet eligible.
-Many of those 10 appear to be Hall shoo-ins, from Tony Gonzalez to Drew Brees to Larry Fitzgerald, not to mention Peyton Manning, who thinks Lynch is deserving of the same honor.
+Of those 74 players on the nine-Pro Bowl list, 57 are already in the Hall of Fame and another 11 are either still active or retired but not yet eligible.
+Many of those 11 appear to be Hall shoo-ins, from Brett Favre to Champ Bailey to Tony Gonzalez, not to mention Peyton Manning, who thinks Lynch is deserving of the same honor.

-In addition, Lynch was a three-time Associated Press All-Pro, twice as a first-team selection.
-He was also a first-team choice to the Pro Football Writers Association All-Pro team in an additional season in which he wasn't on the AP list.
+Perhaps the Buffalo Bills and Chicago Bears have an argument to make for Ruben Brown, the other Hall-eligible Super Bowl era player with nine Pro Bowls but no bronze bust, but Lynch has some additional advantages when comparing the two.
+Both players were repeatedly named to the Associated Press All-Pro team, but two of Lynch's three selections were to the first team and one to the second team, while all of Brown's selections were to the second team.
+Lynch was also a first-team choice to the Pro Football Writers Association All-Pro team in an additional season in which he wasn't on the AP list.
 All of those honors indicate that the media professionals covering the NFL agreed that Lynch was one of the league's best safeties for a good portion of his career.

 And, of course, Lynch's resume includes another milestone important to Hall of Fame voters: He won a Super Bowl as part of the Buccaneers' 2002 championship team.
-Not including first-year eligibles, Lynch and Faneca, who won a championship with Pittsburgh in 2005, are the only eligible players with nine NFL Pro Bowls and a Super Bowl ring who have not yet been inducted into the Hall of Fame.
+Lynch is the only eligible player with nine NFL Pro Bowls and a Super Bowl ring who is not in the Hall of Fame.